11 Things You May Not Know About Hawaii’s Mauna Kea But Should

 Hawaii is full of majestic mountain peaks and lush valleys, but there is one summit that stands tall above the rest.
 Mauna Kea, or Mauna a Wakea in Hawaiian culture, is Hawaii’s tallest peak, but also one of the most fascinating mountains in the Pacific!
 Check out some of our favorite fun facts about Mauna Kea – which ones did you already know?

 Mauna Kea, while just one of the amazing mountains in Hawaii, is pretty magnificent, is it not?
-Which of these facts about Mauna Kea did you already know?
+Which of these interesting facts about Mauna Kea did you already know?
 Which ones surprised you?
-Tell us your thoughts in the comments.
+Tell us your thoughts and share with us any fun facts about Mauna Kea you might know!

 Facts About Mauna Kea